Jared Goff Player Prop Bets for NFL Week 13 | Detroit vs. Minnesota 12/5/2021

 Matchup vs. Minnesota

-- Goff's 297.7 passing yards per game in three matchups against the Vikings are 77.2 more yards than his over/under in Sunday's game.
+- Goff averages 297.7 passing yards per game in three matchups against the Vikings, 77.2 more yards than his over/under in Sunday's game.

 - Goff had one multiple-TD outing over those contests against the Vikings.

-- The 269.1 passing yards the Vikings allow per game makes them the NFL's 24th-ranked pass defense this season.
+- The 269.1 yards per game the Vikings are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- The Vikings' defense is 16th in the league, allowing 1.6 passing touchdowns per game.
+- The Vikings have given up 18 passing TDs this season (1.6 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In his last three outings, Goff has thrown for 285 yards (95.0 per game) while completing 35 of 50 passes (70%), with two touchdowns and zero interceptions.
+- Goff has thrown for 285 yards (95.0 ypg), completing 70% of his passes and collecting two touchdown passes and zero interceptions over his last three games.

 Goff's Detroit Teammates